RV Tankless Water Heaters: All you need to know with the pros & cons

-RV tankless water heaters weigh less than the factory fitted heaters, and when you’re traveling from one location to another, it is always better to have less weight to haul around.
+RV tankless water heaters weigh less than factory-fitted heaters, and when you’re traveling from one location to another, it is always better to have less weight to haul around.

 All objects have their pros as well as cons.
-Similarly, there are certain disadvantages with RV tankless water heater.
+Similarly, there are certain disadvantages with RV tankless water heaters.

 Delay in getting hot water:

 Delay in hot water is quite annoying, and this is a problem one faces when using tankless water heaters.
-Hot water takes around 3-5 seconds to arrive; this can also result in a lot of water being wasted as you wait for the water to heat up.
+Hot water takes around 3-5 seconds to arrive, resulting in wasted water as you wait for the water to heat up.
 Though not a big delay, it can be quite significant, and this does not allow for energy conservation if the use is infrequent or in short bursts.

-This can be incredibly uncomfortable for someone, especially if they are in the middle of a shower or the middle of washing dishes.
+This can be incredibly uncomfortable for someone, especially if they are in the middle of a shower or washing dishes.
 To understand this better, imagine that you have turned on the water for a few seconds to rinse, and then you turn it off to soap up.
 You then repeat the process.
-During this period, you either end up wasting water, or you have almost no hot water.
+During this period, you either wastewater or have almost no hot water.
 These are things you don’t want to do, of course.

 More propane used:

-Switching from electric heaters to propane tankless water heater can be unfeasible because you will be using more fuel.
-You will also end up using more hot water because it will become unlimited.
+Switching from electric heaters to propane tankless water heaters can be unfeasible because you will be using more fuel.
+You will also use more hot water because it will become unlimited.
 The pros are more than the cons, but this is still something worth considering.

 Water temperatures need to be pre-set:

 The ability to set your temperature beforehand can be a good thing or a bad thing.
-Keep in mind the control panel is not next to the shower, which means you would need to set the temperature ahead of time.
+Keep in mind that the control panel is not next to the shower, so you would need to set the temperature ahead of time.
 You would not be able to change the temperature if you like to adjust it frequently during your shower.

 Efficiency decreases in certain conditions:

 In low temperatures or high evaluations, propane heaters do not work as well as electric heaters.
-This could be an issue when you are traveling in high altitudes or during cold seasons.
+This could be an issue when traveling in high altitudes or cold seasons.

-Tankless water heaters have a more expensive initial cost than standard RV water heaters.
-They cost more compared to traditional water heaters because of the high-end components like the power vents.
+Tankless water heaters have a more expensive initial cost than RV water heaters.
+They cost more than traditional water heaters because of the high-end components like the power vents.
 This might put off some potential buyers, but in the long run, the costs are distributed.